lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that still has an unprocessed PWR (in the FIFO queue or not yet observed as processed on the CL).
 The consensus layer rejects a full withdrawal request while a partial one for the same validator is pending, so such an FWR would be wasted and need re-requesting.
 The iterator therefore excludes validators with in-flight PWRs from FWR selection and only escalates a validator from PWR to FWR in a later report, once the PWR has cleared.
 See [Security Considerations](#security-considerations).

-**Per-report exit limit.** The iterator stops accumulating requests once the report's cumulative exited balance (`max_current_exit_balance`) reaches the per-report exit limit.
+**Per-report exit limit.** The iterator stops accumulating requests once the report's cumulative exited balance (the `max_current_exit_balance` accumulator) reaches the per-report exit limit — the sanity checker's `maxBalanceExitRequestedPerReportInEth` parameter introduced in [LIP-35](lip-35.md).
 This limit is shared across all three phases: Phase 1 draws against it first, and Phases 2–3 consume whatever remains.
+Requests are weighed with the **same formula as the on-chain TWG limiter** — `amountGwei` for a PWR, max effective balance by WC type (32/2048 ETH) for an FWR; see [rate limiter invariants](#triggerablewithdrawalsgateway-twg).

 ##### Phase 1 — Cover withdrawal-queue demand